occupyhere/occupy.here/README.md

-# OCCUPY.GLOBAL
+# OCCUPY.HERE

-A federated peer-to-peer discussion board for the OWS movement
+## Peer-to-peer forum software for the Occupy movement

-## Purpose

-This is a project to support the [Occupy Wall Street][ows] protest in New York City, as well as other occupations beyond Zuccotti Park.
-The project was formerly called ows.offline, referring to the fact that it's meant to be run on locally-hosted hardware instead of a remote server.
+Occupy.here is a project to support the [Occupy Wall Street][ows] protest in New York City, as well as other occupations beyond Zuccotti Park.
+The project was formerly called ows.offline, referring to the possibility of running the software on locally-hosted hardware without an upstream Internet connection.
+The forum is open source software that can be installed on any wifi router capable of running OpenWRT.
+A simple syncing mechanism allows remote instances of the forum software to share content using a kind of cross-pollination enabled by the movement of their users.

-The web offers a fantastic array of communication tools, but often the quality of conversation suffers as the number of participants increases.
-Proximity could be a useful filter for those with the greatest need for better communication tools.

-The forum is an attempt to complement the existing deliberative General Assembly process, offering its constituents an easy text-based forum that doesn't require consistent internet access.

 ## How to install

-This forum software was designed for the [Linksys WRT54GL][wrt54g] router running [OpenWRT][owrt] Linux and [uhttpd].
-It has also been tested on Mac OS X and Debian/Ubuntu with [thttpd].
+This forum software was originally designed for the [Linksys WRT54GL][wrt54g] router running [OpenWRT][owrt] Linux and [uhttpd].
+It has also been tested on Mac OS X (with Apache), Debian/Ubuntu (with [thttpd]).

 ## Installing dependencies on Debian/Ubuntu